indirectlylit/hg-venue-server/README.md

 ### GPIO Support

-The Venue Server can output a square wave which is detected by the sensors.
-The round-trip time for the information to return helps us measure latency.
+The server needs GPIO access for communication with the charge controller and so it can output a reference square wave signal.

 GPIO support is not yet baked into the boostrap script above and must be installed manually.
 After SSHing into the Pi, run: